dianadesiree/system-automation-scripts/README.md

 ## Usage Examples

-### Example: Interactive Windows Organizer
+### Interactive Organizer Workflow

-The interactive application is especially useful for users who do not want to type command-line arguments manually.
+The interactive application is useful for users who do not want to type command-line arguments manually.

 Typical workflow: